 The vision for the CSB is to develop 21st Century physician leaders who will deliver high value care to patients and improve the health of the community.

 A: To help develop the next generation of physician leaders, the CSB is transforming and integrating medical education and health care delivery systems through our Longitudinal Integrated Clerkship (LIC) model.
-In addition, the CSB curriculum provides extra emphasis on leadership development and community engagement through our Community Leadership Curriculum, Partnership Education Action (PEAK) projects, Quality Improvement (QI) projects, and other volunteer community opportunities.
+In addition, the CSB curriculum provides extra emphasis on leadership development and community engagement through our Community Leadership Curriculum, Partnership Education Action (PEAK) projects, Quality Improvement (QI) projects, and other community-based service learning curricula.

-For more information on the Community Leadership Curriculum and PEAK projects, click on (PEAK document)2
+For more information on the Community Leadership Curriculum and PEAK projects view the PEAK document, or visit our Peak page.

 A: The CSB accepts up to 24 students per class who will complete their 3rd year (Phase III) core clerkship rotations in Colorado Springs.
 Most CSB students are selected after acceptance to CU School of Medicine and prior to the start of 1st year (Phase I).
 Here are the steps for showing interest in the CSB and how students are selected into the CSB: